 Your technology may be at any level of maturity BUT some evidence of technical feasibility must be provided, e.g. lab scale test results, computer modelling outputs, etc.

-Applicants should be able to define a key technical or commercial barrier and outline a brief scope of work for a project to address this, using the facilities and services available at Cranfield University.
+Applicants were required to define a key technical or commercial barrier and outline a brief scope of work for a project to address this, using the facilities and services available at Cranfield University.

-Applicants must be committed to the accelerated commercialisation of their technology, with anticipated time to market < 5 years.
+Applicants must show commitment to the accelerated commercialisation of their technology, with anticipated time to market < 5 years.